Buenos is a pretty safe place generally. I would recommend still using a money belt though.

 There are the regular scams, e.g. strip clubs where they just force you to give money over.

 If you are travelling alone then just stay in more friendly areas of the city like Palermo.
-Don't travel into the city centre at night unless you are with others. over 8 years ago
+Don't travel into the city centre at night unless you are with others. about 11 years ago

 Yeah I've been to Argentina 3 times and no issues at all, I felt very safe walking around.
 I think it's a pretty safe city.
 There are obviously places you shouldn't walk alone at night like any other major city.

 My friend did have her bag stolen in a restaurant in Palermo so you should keep an eye on that.
-She was sitting by the window and a couple came in, sat down for few minutes then got up to leave. over 8 years ago
+She was sitting by the window and a couple came in, sat down for few minutes then got up to leave. about 11 years ago

 I have been there a few times traveling as a solo female and I have never had any problems.
 I've stayed downtown and off Santa fe Ave near Recoleto.
 I've walked around at all hours in all neighborhoods (Once and downtown) .
 In hindsight, even though I never had any 'close' calls or felt threaened in doing so, I perhaps shouldn't have.